FerrisChi/FreeTravelPro-RecommendationSystem-CDK/README.md

    --parameters itemDataLocation=$itemDataLocation \
    --parameters solutionRegion=$solutionRegion
    ```
-Once is the solution is deployed, you will see the output of the API Gateway which will be used in the next steps.
+Once the solution is deployed, you will see the output of the API Gateway which will be used in the next steps.

 CDK lacks the capability to generate three resources: